 III.
 Instructional and Classroom Use of AI Tools

-Acceptable uses of AI in Instructional and Assignment is defined in MTSU Policy 323 Instructional and Assignment Use of Artificial Intelligence.
+Acceptable uses of AI for instruction and assignments are defined in MTSU Policy 323 Instructional and Assignment Use of Artificial Intelligence.

 IV.
 Use of Generative AI for Employees

-Employees are permitted and encouraged to use AI tools, including Generative AI to increase efficiency and productivity, subject to the requirements of this policy, other policies, and relevant supervisory criteria.
+Employees are permitted and encouraged to use AI tools, including Generative AI, to increase efficiency and productivity, subject to the requirements of this policy, other policies, and relevant supervisory criteria.

 Improper use of AI tools, including Generative AI may subject an employee to disciplinary action in accordance with relevant policies and guidelines.